Why This Matters

 Public Goods

-• The free-rider problem emerges because rational individuals understate their willingness to pay, knowing they'll benefit regardless of contribution
+- The free-rider problem emerges because rational individuals understate their willingness to pay, knowing they'll benefit regardless of whether they contribute.
+If you'll get the benefit anyway, why pay?
+This means market demand curves understate true social value, leading to underprovision or zero private provision.

 Common-Pool Resources

-• The tragedy of the commons occurs because each user equates private marginal benefit to private marginal cost, ignoring the stock externality imposed on others
+- The tragedy of the commons occurs because each user equates their private marginal benefit to their private marginal cost, ignoring the stock externality they impose on other users.
+Each additional fishing boat depletes the stock, raising costs for everyone else.
+The result is overextraction relative to the socially efficient level.

-• Sustainable management requires mechanisms like quotas, property rights, or community governance to internalize the depletion externality
+- Sustainable management requires mechanisms like quotas, transferable permits, property rights assignments, or community governance (as documented by Elinor Ostrom) to internalize the depletion externality.

 When one party knows more than another, markets can unravel or produce inefficient outcomes.
-The breakdown of the complete information assumption generates distinct pathologies depending on the timing of the information asymmetry.
+The breakdown of the complete information assumption generates distinct pathologies depending on when the information asymmetry matters relative to the contract.

 Adverse Selection